 Some lenders may want a VOR for buyers who continue to live in their home after a Chapter 7 bankruptcy.
 Others may request them for borrowers with thin credit histories.

 Generally, borrowers may be able to negate the need for a VOR by producing alternative credit tradelines.
-Talk with a Veterans United loan specialist in more detail.
+Talk with a Veterans United VA Loan Expert in more detail.